FOSS Governance and Blockchain Networks

 - Conflict resolution and the creation/changing of rules

 - Tools and methods of communication and organization

 Across these six categories, a further distinction is made between informal and formal structures or processes: the former are based on shared social norms and community culture, while the latter are expressed in written rules and contractual agreements.
 In addition to external control mechanisms, such as software licenses and code quality checks, effective FOSS governance depends also on factors that are internal to the individuals involved, such as intrinsic motivation and self-policing.

-Many FOSS projects start out as voluntary, small-scale initiatives, relying on a small group of original maintainers.
-At this early stage, governance is often spontaneous, emerging organically out of the personal preferences of, and relations among, initial community members.
-Over time, standards of new developer onboarding and peer review are developed, as well as typical ways to address recurring tasks and challenges.
+Many FOSS projects start out as voluntary, small-scale initiatives, relying on a small group of original contributors and maintainers.
+At this early stage, governance is often informal and spontaneous, emerging organically out of the personal preferences of, and relations among, initial community members.
+Over time, standards of new developer onboarding and peer review are developed, as well as typical ways of completing recurring tasks and addressing recurring challenges.
 These standards and collective habits represent early forms of institutionalization and become the foundation for more enduring structures of governance down the road.